Fireworks

 Matchbook and Menu Cover, Laconia Tavern, 1930’s.

 Some of the winter sports popular in the 1930’s, as shown in the matchbook cover above, are still quite popular today; this would include skiing, skating, and snowshoeing.
 Some 1930’s sports are still around, but much less popular than they were in the 1930’s; this would include coasting, sleighing and tobogganing, all of which involved sliding down a steep hill on an apparatus of some kind.
 One 1930’s winter sport, horse racing, has disappeared entirely.
+Back then, the horse races were held on the ice of Lake Opechee and featured sulky racing.
+(A sulky is a lightweight cart with two wheels and a seat for a single driver.)

 Of course, there are new winter sports popular today that were unknown in the 1930’s, such as snowmobiling.
 And one of the most popular winter sports today, ice fishing, was certainly around in the 1930’s, but was not mentioned on the matchcover.